Can Hebbia build a better Google? This ‘neural search engine’ wants to reinvent the algorithm

 The company’s raison d’être stems from the fact that in today’s market, dominant commercial search engines including Google, Yahoo, Bing, Baidu, and DuckDuckGo, are all powered by keyword matching.
 They must be able to identify words from queries within any webpages they spin up; then they rank the pages through an abstruse synthesis of consumer statistics, word counts, and semantic mapping (for example, past data may have drawn links between thematically similar words like “solar” and “sun”).
 That model has its limits—in a way, you must already know something about the results you seek.

 But Hebbia hopes to transcend the limits by offering answers keyword agnostically, using a set of machine learning-trained neural networks.
 If you were to search “What is the meaning of life?”
-Google might spin up a blog post with that very title—but Hebbia might go deeper, offering you a trove of scholarly texts from existential philosophers.
+Google might spin up a blog post with that very title—but Hebbia might go deeper, offering you a trove of scholarly literature from famous existential philosophers.
 According to the company, it performs 57% better than other state-of-the-art search algorithms in finding the most optimal results.

 Make no mistake: The technology to understand like a human, called natural language processing (NLP), has existed for years.
 The mind-boggling brilliance of AI minds like GPT-3 have already wowed crowds.
 But when it comes to search, NLP is sorely underutilized by companies that thought it was interesting from an academic perspective, but perhaps not commercially.
 In recent years, Google has tinkered with “transformer” NLPs called BERT and MUM, but stopped short of integrating them into the core of its search engine; its current transformer architecture is minimal.
 For Sivulka, the question was glaring: “How do we apply and productionize this new technology to build tools for thought?”